Organic & Natural

-Khadi has various beautiful weaves and is also extremely comfortable as a fabric.
+- Khadi has various beautiful weaves and is also extremely comfortable as a fabric.

 India Khadi is a fabric that connects us with the golden past.
-In the last two decades, Khadi as a fabric has been used in dynamic ways.
+In the last two decades, Khadi fabrics has been used in dynamic ways.
 Originally used in making traditional ethnic forms of Khadi clothes only, it’s now used in designing modern cuts and styles by designers around the world as it is an easy fabric to work with.

 The most authentic form of Khadi is the one that is made out of a completely manual process.
-The characteristic feature of a Khadi handmade cloth is its imperfections and irregularities.
+The characteristic feature of a Khadi handmade clothes is its imperfections and irregularities.
 Being such, renders the fabric a unique texture but also improves its breathability.

 The Finest Khadi

 The 500 count Khadi is a variety that was once popular for its fine and superior quality.
 It is popularly referred to as muslin or mulmul fabric.
-Very soft and delicate, sought after by the royals.
+Very soft and delicate, this fine muslin was sought after by the royals.
 We are seeing such fine arts on the verge of extinction, therefore at Anuprerna, we are in a continuous endeavour to revive such beautiful complex crafts working with certain experienced weavers.

 The Thickest Khadi: The 0 Count Khadi